Aspen Healthcare & Quality of Life Program

 - Working level meetings of the Task Force with the participation of key stakeholders, focusing on identifying priorities for the healthcare sector;

-- Workshop # 1: Achieving Improved Access to Cancer Care in Central and Southeastern Europe, organized in partnership with the Central European Cooperative Oncology Group (CECOG), on 29 March 2019;
+- Achieving Improved Access to Cancer Care in Central and Southeastern Europe, organized in partnership with the Central European Cooperative Oncology Group (CECOG) – 29 March 2019

-- Conference on Exploring synergies to enhance the role of digital health in strengthening health systems and increasing access to quality care in Europe, organized in partnership with the Romanian Ministry of Health, under the aegis of the Romanian Presidency of the Council of the EU, at the Palace of Parliament, on 13 June 2019.
+- Exploring synergies to enhance the role of digital health in strengthening health systems and increasing access to quality care in Europe, organized together with the Ministry of Health of Romania, in partnership with WHO, under the aegis of the Romanian Presidency of the Council of the EU, at the Romanian Palace of Parliament – 13 June 2019